powersupplyhq/onfleet/README.md

+**This is a fork of:** https://github.com/nbwar/onfleet At least we think so.
+The forked repo was deleted so we created it form source in local bundle folders.
+Then we tried to search and find were it was forked from so we could document it.

 # Onfleet Ruby SDK

 Ruby SDK for Onfleet.com's API. **This is NOT an official SDK**.
 [Official Documentation](http://docs.onfleet.com/docs/).
 The entirety of the response payload is accessible by instance methods.
 The raw response can is accessible through the `params` instance method on all objects.